The Ultimate Guide to Birmingham Pumpkin Patches

 Cutest Pumpkin in the Patch!

 Looking for more fall fun in Birmingham, Alabama?
-Check out all of our Fall Activities in Birmingham, AL.
+Check out our guide to fall activities for all the central Alabama fun this season!

 • We added you!
 Thanks for mentioning the farm!
 Our link from last year wasn’t working, so we’re glad to know details of your fall events. ๐Ÿ™‚